-In the Certificate Manager dialog box, select the Web Sites tab, select the certificate that you want to remove, and then click Delete.
+In the Certificate Manager, click Authorities and select the certificate you want to remove.
+Click Delete or Distrust.

-4 In the Delete Web Site Certificates dialog box, click OK.
+4 In the following dialog box, click OK.

 5 The next time you go to the web site that issued the public key certificate you just removed, a certification error appears.